Chapter of Toledo

-The Chapter of Toledo is a meeting of the heads of the different provinces of the Order of Saint Augustine in Toledo, Spain in 1589.
+The Chapter of Toledo was a meeting of the heads of the different provinces of the Order of Saint Augustine in Toledo, Spain in 1589.
 This meeting is considered an important part of the history of the order because this gave birth to the so-called Augustinian Recollection, through the so-called “Fifth Determination”.

 Today, both the Order of Augustinian Recollects and the Order of Discalced Augustinians trace their beginnings from the fifth determination which says: